Transfer Student

 OSU provides an official articulation of a student’s transcripts once each of the following has been met:

-- Student has paid the Advanced Tuition Deposit or received approved deposit waiver and has registered for START/orientation (Fall term applicants only)
+- Student has paid the Advanced Tuition Deposit or received approved deposit waiver and has registered for New Student Onboarding and Orientation (Fall term applicants only)

 - Student has paid the Advanced Tuition Deposit or received approved deposit waiver (Winter, Spring, and Summer term applicants)